 Of the 58 engines in the study, 49 (or 84% of the total) and 9 (16%) had horizontal and vertical stacks, respectively.
 Stack heights and stack inside diameters were fairly consistent across horizontal stacks 0.75 m and 0.1 m, respectively; Table 5-1).
 We observed strong variations in stack exit temperature and exhaust flow, with no clear difference in these values between lean burn and rich burn engines.
 Stack characteristics of vertical stacks varied more than horizontal stacks, but the sample size was small.

-Note that stack parameters are provided for internal combustion engines in the Utah Division of Air Quality’s 2017 oil and gas emissions inventory (UDAQ, 2021) but the inventory gives no indication of stack orientation.
+Note that stack parameters are provided for internal combustion engines in version 1.89 of the Utah Division of Air Quality’s 2017 oil and gas emissions inventory (UDAQ, 2021) but the inventory gives no indication of stack orientation.
 Regardless, the inventory shows that the majority of these stacks are about 0.6 m in stack height.
 Based on our measurements, stacks of this height are likely to be horizontal.
 We recommend that, for modeling applications for the Uinta Basin, any internal combustion engine stack inventoried at less than 1 m height should be assumed to be horizontal, with the characteristics presented in Table 5-1.

 Table 5-1.
 Exhaust stack characteristics of pumpjack engines.